bcgov/cas-postgres/docs/patroni-migration.md

 - Scale down the deployment passed into the values to 0 pods (to avoid having connections to the database)
 - Copies the roles and passwords from the source cluster to the target cluster, except for the source user listed in the chart, and `postgres` roles
 - Copies the database named in the values over to a new database in the target cluster.
+- Assigns the migrated database to the provided app user

 It should be configured with the old patroni deployment as a source (`from: ...`), and the new PGO cluster as the target (`to: ...`).